 Several types of attacks against RFID systems have been described in the literatrure.
-While each of these are classical types known in other platforms, unique aspects of the RFID domain make it worthwhile to discuss them anew.
+While each of these are types known in other platforms, unique aspects of the RFID domain make it worthwhile to discuss them anew.

-- Denial-of-Service (DoS) attacks: The adversary causes tags to assume a state from which they can no longer function properly.
-Tags become either temporarily or permanently incapacitated. - Unauthorized tag cloning: The adversary captures keys or other tag data that allow for impersonation. - Unauthorized tracing: The adversary should not be able to trace and/or recognizes tags through rogue readers. - Replay attacks: The adversary uses a tag's response to a rogue reader's challenge to impersonate the tag.

-- Interleaving and reflection attacks: These are concurrency attacks in which the adversary succeeds in combining combines flows from different instantiations to get a new valid transcript.
+- Denial-of-Service (DoS) attacks: The adversary causes tags to assume a state from which they can no longer function properly. - Unauthorized tag cloning: The adversary captures keys or other tag data that allow for impersonation. - Unauthorized tracing: The adversary should not be able to trace and/or recognizes tags. - Replay attacks: The adversary uses a tag's response to a reader's challenge to impersonate the tag. - Interleaving and reflection attacks: These are concurrency attacks in which the adversary combines flows from different instantiations to get a new valid transcript.